 Congressman Andy Biggs of Arizona, a member of the Freedom Caucus gives us his perspective on the President’s decision to stay the orders that he gave to ICE for this past weekend.
 Rep. Biggs has a lot to say about the McAleenan situation, and the Senate/House humanitarian funding bills, which he believes do not go far enough.
 Biggs is also submitting an amendment to the NDAA (The National Defense Authorization Act) that would block the Dems from stopping the President from using those funds to build the wall on the southern border.The Sean Hannity Show is on weekdays from 3 pm to 6pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-We've got the latest, the president, the showdown, Iran, and I am stunned at how people don't understand this guy when he's the single most transparent president in modern times.
+And I am stunned at how people don't understand this guy when he's the single most transparent president in modern times.

-I don't they just they purposely don't want to understand him.
+They just, they purposely don't want to understand him.

 We'll get to that.

-Oh, we have a preview of coming attractions with the big insane democratic debate this week.
+Oh, we have a preview of coming attractions with the big, insane Democratic debate this week.

 I mean, the presidential candidates are going absolutely nuts.

-I mean, you know, I got the statistics for example on uh what do you call mayor, mayor Pete Buddha judge, and he has an atrocious track record.
+I mean, you know, I got the statistics, for example, on what do you call Mayor Pete, Buddha Judge.

-And we're gonna play you what was said to him over the weekend, and I gotta tell you, it really was awful.
+And we're going to play you what was said to him over the weekend.

 And then you look at everything else and what the people in the community think of this guy, and they hate him.

-How hey, I don't even see him winning South Bend if he runs for dog catcher at this point because his record is so atrocious.
+I don't even see him winning South Bend if he runs for dog catcher at this point because his record is so atrocious.

-Don't hold your breath, is my prediction.
+Don't hold your breath is my prediction.

 He's already offered all of these things.

-Please, just we need two more weeks.
+They're saying, wait, please, please, we need two more weeks.

 All right, I'll give it to you.

-Well, he already put issues like DACA dreamers on the table to the same people that now call walls immoral, but they weren't immoral in Obama's second term.
+They're the same people that now call walls immoral, but they weren't immoral in Obama's second term.

-Uh, they were paying for them in Obama's second term.
+They were paying for them in Obama's second term.

 They supported them in Obama's second term.